 College Trades and Certificates

 If you want to get into the workforce faster, another option would be to acquire Certificates and diplomas from trade schools.
-These are certifications specific to the career path you have chosen or can be a means for you to learn another craft and shift to a new industry.
+These are certifications specific to the chosen career path or can be a means for you to learn another craft and shift to a new industry.

-It is also recommended to choose the type of state-accredited trade school that offers hands-on learning to get the most out of your program.
+Choosing the type of state-accredited trade school that offers hands-on learning is also recommended to get the most out of your program.

 Most commonly, trade certificates can be acquired from either:

-- A Community college – this is more of a classroom setting being taught by instructors that are specialists in their field of choice.
+- A Community college is more of a classroom setting taught by instructors who are specialists in their field of choice.

 - Trade school – this typically offers a more flexible schedule as a trade school does not follow the same academic calendar.